solo-dante/CssFun/README.md

 # CSS Fun

-Some CSS tricks from youtube and reddit.
+Some CSS tricks from youtube and reddit `r/webdev`.